Individual Travel Assistance

 Getting Bicycles on Trains

 This is a domain of particular expertise for Blue Marble.
-We offer to either “consult” (tell you how to do it, either route by route or country by country, and let you do it yourself), or we can actually reserve cycle spaces for you along with your rail tickets.
+We offer to either “consult” (tell you how to do it, either route by route or country by country, and let you do it yourself), or to reserve cycle spaces for you along with your rail tickets.

-For information on our consulting service, please see our bicycle home page, and in particular the section concerning getting bikes on trains.
+For further information, consult our bicycle home page, and in particular the section concerning getting bikes on trains.
 If you know what you want, including routes and precise trains, and just need our help booking it, see reservations, above, and / or fees, below.

 Obtaining Further Information